 Wholesale billing is a process that many companies use to pay their bills and invoices to multiple vendors.
 This is different from retail billing which involves the end customer and billing an individual customer.

-Many companies choose to pay invoices through wholesale billing and manage their payments similarly to standard retail subscriptions.
+Many companies choose to bill pay vendor invoices through wholesale billing and manage their vendor payments similarly to standard retail subscriptions.
 Wholesale billing involves end-to-end support practices for bill cycles.

 Key Takeaway: Wholesale billing software makes it easy for businesses to pay their invoices with little margin of error.